 African or Malaysian driftwood, and African or Savanna root are also popular because they’re self-sinking and don’t need to be weighted down.

 However, if you’re using pieces you’ve found yourself, you’re not going to find these varieties unless you happen to live in Africa or Malaysia.

 According to INJAF, the following woods are unsafe for aquarium use:

 Some of these are toxic, some of them rot too quickly and others excrete sap or other unwanted substances.

 Is Driftwood Safe for Both Salt Water and Freshwater Tanks?

-There’s some dispute about whether it’s wise to use driftwood in salt water aquariums at all.
+There’s some dispute about whether it’s wise to use it in salt water aquariums at all.

-As mentioned above, the tannins that leach from driftwood lowers the pH of your water.
+As mentioned above, the tannins that leach from it lower the pH of your water.
 In freshwater aquariums, this doesn’t often cause much of an issue, but the same can’t be said for marine aquariums.

 Many people who have saltwater aquariums struggle to keep the pH of their water high enough at the best of times.
 So, if you factor in another thing that’s lowering the pH in their tank, this could spell disaster.

 That said, if you have no problem maintaining the pH in your marine tank, this shouldn’t be an issue.